University of Texas tower shooting: Arrival at University of Texas

 Upon entering the Main Building, Whitman found the elevator did not work.
 An employee named Vera Palmer—believing Whitman was a repairman—informed him the elevator had been "turned off" before reaching for a switch to activate it for him; Whitman smiled as he thanked Palmer, stating, "Thank you ma'am", before repeatedly saying: "You don't know how happy that makes me... how happy that makes me."
 He exited the elevator on the 27th floor, then hauled the dolly and equipment up a final flight of stairs to a hallway, then down a corridor toward the observation deck.

 UT Tower homicides

 Inside the reception area, Whitman encountered 51-year-old receptionist Edna Townsley; he bludgeoned Townsley into unconsciousness with his rifle butt—splitting her skull—before dragging her body behind a couch.
 As Whitman hid Townsley's body, he was surprised by a young Texan couple named Donald Walden and Cheryl Botts, who entered the room from the observation deck as he leaned over the couch.
-Botts later stated she and Walden believed Whitman, holding a firearm in each hand, was about to shoot pigeons; she smiled and greeted Whitman, who smiled back and said, "Hi, how are you?"
+Botts later stated she and Walden believed Whitman, dressed in coveralls and holding a firearm in each hand, was about to shoot pigeons from the tower; she smiled and greeted Whitman, who smiled back and said, "Hi, how are you?"
 Both observed a dark stain on the carpet close to where Townsley had been seated, which Botts assumed was varnish.